mehtaad/IE-9-Placeholder-Directive-For-AngularJS/README.md

 # IE-9-Placeholder-Directive-For-AngularJS
 Placeholder for IE works with angularJS 1.3.x

 Old 1.2.x angularJS placeholder directive no longer works with 1.3.x all form related validation were broken once I upgraded to 1.3.x.
+This does not require JQuery.
 This directive works in Ie9 and should also work for other IE version with all version of angularJS.

 /**